 Therapy for OCPD

-There is no therapy created specifically to treat OCPD; however, Cognitive Behavioral Therapy is the most common form of treatment for OCPD and the most widely studied.1,2 CBT targets maladaptive thoughts, feelings and behaviors and promotes self-awareness and agency.
-It may do this through sessions and homework that focus on building coping skills, emotion regulation, and cognitive reframing (thinking about one’s thoughts differently).
+There are no treatments specifically for OCPD, but cognitive behavioral therapy (CBT) is the most common form of therapy utilized and the most widely studied.1,2 CBT targets maladaptive thoughts, feelings, and behaviors, working to promote self-awareness and agency.
+This may be done both during sessions and with homework that focuses on building coping skills, emotional regulation, and cognitive reframing (thinking about one’s thoughts differently).

-The therapist will determine length of treatment based on clinical severity and willingness to engage in treatment planning, however most individuals should expect a minimum of 10 one-hour sessions.
-Treatment for OCPD is typically longer than treatment for Obsessive Compulsive-Disorder (OCD) due to the persistent nature of disordered personality versus the primarily behavioral aspects of OCD.1,2,3
+The therapist will determine the length of treatment based on one’s clinical severity and willingness to engage.
+However, CBT generally includes a minimum of 10 one-hour sessions.
+Treatment for OCPD is typically longer than that of obsessive-compulsive disorder (OCD) due to the persistent nature of disordered personality versus the primarily behavioral aspects of OCD.1,2,3

-Dialectical Behavioral Therapy (DBT) was developed to improve upon CBT by equally emphasizing the concepts of acceptance and change.4 A specific type of DBT called Radically Open DBT (RO DBT) has been found to be effective in treating OCPD.
-Traditional DBT targets under-controlled symptoms like excessive dysregulated emotions and behaviors (like substance use issues or overeating), whereas RO DBT best targets over-controlled behaviors and disorders such as anorexia and OCPD.
+Dialectical behavioral therapy (DBT) was developed to improve upon CBT by emphasizing the concepts of acceptance and change.4 A specific type of DBT, known as radically open DBT (RO DBT), has been found effective in treating OCPD.
+Traditional DBT targets under-controlled symptoms, such as excessive dysregulated emotions and behaviors (like substance use issues or overeating), whereas RO DBT best targets over-controlled behaviors and disorders, such as anorexia and OCPD.

-RO DBT is characterized by promoting flexibility (in thoughts and behaviors), openness, and improving interpersonal relationships and social signalling (showing true emotions to engender better relationships).5 While the amount of scientific research is limited so far, there is one study that found RO DBT was effective in treating symptoms of OCPD, making it an exciting option for future research and clinical intervention.
-RO DBT treatments typically consist of weekly individual and group sessions lasting for 30 weeks.5,6
+RO DBT promotes flexibility (in thoughts and behaviors), openness, healthy interpersonal relationships, and social signaling (showing true emotions to foster better relationships).5 While research is limited, one study found that RO DBT improved symptoms of OCPD, making it a promising option for further research and clinical intervention.
+RO DBT treatments typically consist of 30 weekly individual and group sessions.5,6

 Psychodynamic Therapy

-Psychoanalytic or psychodynamic therapies emphasize developing increased insight into one’s thoughts, motivations and unresolved conflicts.
-This may be beneficial for those with OCPD that often struggle with insight into their disorder.1 This may be done by resolving childhood or past issues to help improve current functioning.7
+Psychoanalytic or psychodynamic therapy emphasizes developing increased insight into one’s thoughts, motivations, and unresolved conflicts.
+This may be beneficial for those with OCPD who often struggle with insight into their disorder.1 This may be done by resolving childhood or past issues to improve current functioning.7

-This can be done through traditional analytic psychotherapy, which focuses more on bringing unconscious material to the conscious mind, or a more transference-focused psychotherapy where special attention is paid to the self in relation to others including the therapist.8 There is also brief psychodynamic therapy which has a considerably shorter treatment time and is more goal-oriented than standard psychodynamic therapy.1,9
+Traditional analytic psychotherapy concentrates more on bringing unconscious material to the conscious mind.
+A more transference-focused therapy brings special attention to the self in relation to others and the therapist.8 Brief psychodynamic therapy has a considerably shorter treatment time and is more goal-oriented than standard psychodynamic therapy.1,9

 There is limited research assessing the efficacy of dynamic psychotherapies specifically for obsessive-compulsive personality disorder.
-However, there is evidence that psychodynamic therapies can show similar clinical improvement when compared to other treatment modalities, indicating that the type of therapy someone receives may be less important than the quality of care and the client-therapist relationship.10
+However, psychodynamic therapies show similar clinical improvement when compared to other treatment modalities, indicating that the type of therapy someone receives may be less important than the quality of care and the client-therapist relationship.10

 Other Therapy Options